mouseless-eth/Speedrun-Ethernaut-In-Foundry/README.md

 - `PRIVATE_KEY` this has to be **manually** added when using forge or cast
 - `LEVEL_ADDRESS` instance address

-environment variables can be set in the terminal by running
+Environment variables can be set in the terminal by running
 ```
 export PRIVATE_KEY=<your-private-key-here>
 export ETH_RPC_URL=<your-rinkerby-node-url-here>